bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 ### Exercise 1

-Let's reorganize the existing `/restaurants` routes so they are nested.
+Let’s reorganize the existing `/restaurants` routes so they are nested.
 For this exercise, change the routing config so the restaurant list and details pages are nested under `/restaurants`.

 Refactor the router config in **src/main.tsx** to nest the restaurant routes.